apache/stanbol/commons/solr/README.md

 * **ACTIVE**: This indicates that an index is active and can be used.
 Only Indexes that are ACTIVE are registered with the CoreContainer.
 * **ERROR**: This state indicates some error during the the initialization.
 The stack trace of the error is available in the IndexMetadata.

 Indexes can not only be managed by calls to the API of the ManagedSolrServer.
-The "org.apache.stanbol.commons.solr.install" bundle provides also support for installing/uninstalling indexes by using the Apache Sling [OSGI installer](http://sling.apache.org/site/osgi-installer.html) framework.
+The "org.apache.stanbol.commons.solr.install" bundle provides also support for installing/uninstalling indexes by using the Apache Sling [OSGi installer](http://sling.apache.org/site/osgi-installer.html) framework.
 This allows to install indexes by providing Solr-Index-Archives or Solr-Index-Archive-References to any available Provider.
 By default Apache Stanbol includes Provider for the Launchers and Bundles.
 However the Sling Installer Framework also includes Providers for Directories on the File and JCR Repositories.

 Solr-Index-Archives do use the following name pattern: